SubbalakshmiC/CCNA-1/CCNA_Sam.md

 #### Physical Components of a Network
 * Networks are composed of:
     * Endpoints - PCs, servers, printers etc.
-    * Interconnections - NICs, Network Media (e.g. UTP or STP in varying categories) & Connectors (e.g. RJ-i45)
+    * Interconnections - NICs, Network Media (e.g. UTP or STP in varying categories) & Connectors (e.g. RJ-i45).
-    * Switches - Endpoints connect to these, and they can share a common network
+    * Switches - Endpoints connect to these, and they can share a common network.
-    * Routers - Select the best route for traffic from one network to another
+    * Routers - Select the best route for traffic from one network to another.
-    * WLAN Devices - Connect Wireless Devices to a network
+    * WLAN Devices - Connect Wireless Devices to a network.
-    * APs - Allow wireless devices to communciate with a wired network
+    * APs - Allow wireless devices to communciate with a wired network.
-    * WLAN Controllers - Devices that network admins can use to manage APs in large quantities
+    * WLAN Controllers - Devices that network admins can use to manage APs in large quantities.
-    * Firewalls - Network security systems that control and monitor incoming and outgoing traffic based on provided rules
+    * Firewalls - Network security systems that control and monitor incoming and outgoing traffic based on provided rules.

 #### Characteristics of a Network
 Network characteristics are as follows:
-* Topology - Physcial (e.g. arrangment of cables, devices and end systems) or Logical (e.g. the path that the data follows within a network)
+* Topology - Physcial (e.g. arrangment of cables, devices and end systems) or Logical (e.g. the path that the data follows within a network).
-* Speed - The data travel rate per second given in bits within a link in the network (bitrate)
+* Speed - The data travel rate per second given in bits within a link in the network (bitrate).
-* Cost - General expendature for purchasing, installing and maintiaining the elements in a network
+* Cost - General expendature for purchasing, installing and maintiaining the elements in a network.
-* Security - How protected the network is, including the information transferred across the network
+* Security - How protected the network is, including the information transferred across the network.
-* Availability - Measure of probability that the netowork will be available for use when required
+* Availability - Measure of probability that the netowork will be available for use when required.
     * This can be calculated with the following formula:
     `((minutes in a year) - (number of minutes if down time in a year) / number of minutes in a year) x 100`
-* Scalability - How easily the network can accokoate more users and data transmission requirements
+* Scalability - How easily the network can accokoate more users and data transmission requirements.
-* Reliability - The dependability of components that the network is composed of
+* Reliability - The dependability of components that the network is composed of.

 #### Physical vs. Logical Topology
-* Physical Topologies
+* Physical Topologies:
     * Ring - Each device is cabled together in a ring, so that the last device is connected to the first, etc.
-    * Mesh - Every device is connected to one another, allowing higher redundancy tollerences
+    * Mesh - Every device is connected to one another, allowing higher redundancy tollerences.
     * Star - The most common type of topology.
-A central device is connected to all of the endpoints and other network devices
+A central device is connected to all of the endpoints and other network devices.
     * Bus - Every workstation is connected to the main network medium.
-Each device is directly connected to another
+Each device is directly connected to another.
     ![Bus, Ring, Mesh and & Star Toplogies](http://www.itgeared.com/images/content/1339-1.jpg)
-    * Logical Topologies - The path that the data follows within a network
+    * Logical Topologies - The path that the data follows within a network.

 #### Interpreting a network diagram
 * Various connection interfaces are used in a netowork.
 On a network diagram they are denoted as follows: